We’re happy to announce the latest winner of our ‘Win Your Purchase’ contest.

 The video also covers how to determine the size of the RV skirting kit you will need.
 Also you will learn how to determine the mounting locations of your fasteners and how to install the fasteners.
 In addition, you will also learn how to cut your RV skirting to size and fit it to your RV for a custom professional look.
 The EZ Snap pipe retainment system is also shown.
 This helps keep your skirting in place in winds and also maintains a nice tight look.

 EZ Snap’s adhesive studs utilize the 3M VHB adhesive.
 This peel and stick adhesive is known as one of the highest bond strength adhesives ever made.
 As a matter of fact, V.H.B. stands for Very High Bond.
-Check out this video from the Discovery Channel on the power of the VHB adhesive from 3M.
+Check out this video on the power of the VHB adhesive from 3M.

 The EZ Snap adhesive studs are designed to stand up to all types of extreme weather conditions.
 Canadian winters and Arizona heat, as well as, extreme wind forces.
 The ingredient that allows this extreme holding power is the magic of the VHB adhesive by 3M.